LogoLogo

 Create a Kinesis stream for your Account

-We have prepared a script for you that sets up a Kinesis stream with a shard count.
+We have prepared a for you that sets up a Kinesis stream with a shard count.
 Copy the script and save it to a file named create_kinesis_stream.sh.
 Make it executable with chmod 755.
 The script will set up the policies and roles KORE needs to write to your stream.
 The only thing you need to do is run the script and pass the stream name and shard count as arguments.

 Use the name kore-events for the Kinesis stream.
 You can use any name, but if you use a different one than kore-events, you will need to change the permission instructions later on with your custom name.